blessingogbeh/Mobility-Data-Processing-Pipeline-MDPP/README.md

 aws kinesis put-records --stream-name "weather-stream"  --cli-input-json file://sample_data/weather_data.json --region us-east-1
 ```
 #
-If all goes well, you should find the pipeline executed and we have a table of processed data in DynamoDB and some populated metrices in the cloudwatch dashboard.
+If all goes well, you should find the pipeline executed and we have a table of processed data in DynamoDB and some populated metrics in the Cloudwatch dashboard.

 This is a work in progress.